blocknative/web3-onboard/packages/core/README.md

 const currentState = onboard.state.get()
 ```

 State can also be subscribed to using the `state.select()` method.
 The `select` method will return an [RXJS Observable](https://rxjs.dev/guide/observable).
 Understanding of RXJS observables is not necessary to subscribe to state updates, but allows for composable functionality if wanted.
-The key points to understand is that if you subscribe for updates, remember to unsubscribe when you are finished to prevent memory leaks.
+The key point to understand is that if you subscribe for updates, remember to unsubscribe when you are finished to prevent memory leaks.

 To subscribe to all state updates, call the `select` method with no arguments: